pwrtelegram/pwrtelegram/README.md

 * Voice: duration as duration

-You can also provide a filename parameter containing the name of the file to be sent (this is useful when sending files from a URL).
+You can also provide a ```file_name``` parameter containing the name of the file to be sent (this is useful when sending files from a URL).
 If this parameter is set the PWRTelegram API will rename the file/URL you sent and resend the file with the new file name.